Microsoft SQL Server Connector

 SQL Server does not have an equivalent to the PostgreSQL SET search_path

 command familiar from PostgreSQL.
-This means that when you create migrations, you must define the same schema name in the connection string that is used by the production database.
+This means that when you create migrations, you must define the same schema name in the connection URL that is used by the production database.
 For most of the users this is dbo

 (the default value).
-However, if the production database uses another schema name, all the migration SQL must be either edited by hand to reflect the production or the connection string must be changed before creating migrations (for example: schema=name
+However, if the production database uses another schema name, all the migration SQL must be either edited by hand to reflect the production or the connection URL must be changed before creating migrations (for example: schema=name

 ).